 When I've finished, what course can I do next?

-You may wish to continue developing your skills through Jazz harmony, ear training and ensembles: advanced, subject to tutor approvel, join City Lit Big Band 2, or tgake part in the Jazz woodshedding and Jazz repertoire short courses.
+You may wish to continue to develop your skills through Jazz harmony, ear training and ensembles: advanced, join a Big Band, or take part in future editions of Jazz woodshedding and Jazz repertoire courses.